Charlie9009/CI_PP2_UPM/README.md

 </details>
 <hr>

-9. As a user I want to see other user who have played the game.
+9. As a user I want to see other users who have played the game.

 |                   Feature                       |        Action        |                 Expected result                          |   Actual result     |
 |            :----------:                         |    :------------:    |               :-----------------:                        | :---------------:   |